MEXonline.com the oldest and most trusted online guide to Mexico

 The Templo de San Francisco, which opens on to Jardin Zenea - the main plaza in Queretaro, was built in approximately 1540, using tiles on the dome that were brought from Spain.

 The Museo Regional next door to the Templo de San Francisco has exhibits of pre-Hispanic Mexico, the Spanish occupation and archaeological sites.
-Upstairs is centred on Queretaro's role in the war of independence, including the desk of the tribunal who sentenced Maximilian to death.
+Upstairs is centered on Queretaro's role in the war of independence, including the desk of the tribunal who sentenced Maximilian to death.
 The museum building was once a monastery.
 During the war the tower was the highest point in the city and it was held by both the supporters of the emperor and the revolutionaries, as a fort.

 Another monastery a little further into the city has been turned into the Museo de Arte de Queretaro which displays art from the 16th to the 20th centuries of all influences and styles.